JournivJourniv

 • No password (authentication only via OIDC)

-To disable auto-provisioning while keeping signups enabled, set:
+To disable auto-provisioning, set:

 OIDC_AUTO_PROVISION=false